Wali (administrative title)

-Wāli, Wā'lī or vali (from والي Wālī) is an administrative title that was used in the Muslim World (including the Caliphate and Ottoman Empire) to designate governors of administrative divisions.
+Wāli, Wā'lī or vali (from والي Wālī) is an administrative title that was used in the Muslim world (including the Rashidun, Umayyad and Abbasid caliphates and the Ottoman Empire) to designate governors of administrative divisions.
 It is still in use in some countries influenced by Arab or Muslim culture.
-The division that a Wāli governs is called Wilayah, or in the case of Ottoman Turkey, "Vilayet".
+The division that a Wāli governs is called Wilayah, or Vilayet (Ottoman Empire).

-The title currently also refers to the ceremonial head of the Bangsamoro, a Muslim-majority autonomous region of the Philippines.

 Algerian term

 In Algeria, a wāli is the "governor" and administrative head of each of the 58 provinces of the country, and is chosen by the president.

 Iranian term

-In Iran the term is known as Vāli and refers to the governor-general or local lord of an important province.
-During the Safavid reign 1501-1722 the former rulers of the then subordinated provinces of the Georgian Kartli and Kakheti kingdom, the Kurdish emirate of Ardalan, the chiefs of Lorestān Province and of Khuzestan Province in western Iran were regarded as hereditary governor-generals titled Vāli equal to the Beylerbeylik (Safavid Persia).
-These "lords of the marches" should protect Iran's western borders against foreign powers.
-During the Qajar rule 1785-1925 the kingdom of Georgia was lost to Russia and the hereditary lords were replaced by officials of the central power.
-Mainly these officials came from the group of imperial princes and royal notables and were made Vāli of important provinces.
-For example, the crown prince bore traditionally the title of Vāli of Azerbaijan (Iran).
+In Iran, Vāli refers to the governor-general or local lord of an important province.
+During the Safavid era (1501–1736), the former rulers of the then subordinated provinces of the Georgian Kartli and Kakheti kingdom, the Kurdish emirate of Ardalan, the chiefs of Lorestan province and of Khuzestan province in western Iran were regarded as hereditary governor-generals titled Vāli equal to the Beylerbeylik.
+These "lords of the marches" protected Iran's western borders against foreign powers.

+During the Qajar era (1789–1925), the kingdom of Georgia was lost to Russia and the hereditary lords were replaced by officials of the central power.
+These officials were mainly imperial princes and royal notables and served as the Vāli of important provinces.
+For example, the crown prince traditionally bore the title of Vāli of Azerbaijan.